taichi-dev/taichi/docs/gui.rst

     .. note::

-        If you're running Taichi on a machine without GUI environment, consider setting ``show_gui`` to ``False``:
+        If you are running Taichi on a machine without a GUI environment, consider setting ``show_gui`` to ``False``:

         .. code-block:: python